Best Practice

 Conducting research on social media

 Conducting research on social media requires careful consideration of the methodologies employed, the ethical implications involved, and the approaches to data analysis.
-Each of these factors plays a crucial role in ensuring that the research is both rigorous and responsible.
+Each of these factors plays an integral role in ensuring that the research is both rigorous and responsible.

 Choosing appropriate methodologies